jtauber/homer-ngram/README.md

 One problem with naïve n-gram generation for multiple n (like `ngram.py` does) is that all the subgrams of a repeated n-gram will show up as well and this generally not what is wanted.

 For example, the string `A B C D A B C A B C D` has a repeated 4-gram `A B C D`.
 Naïve generation of 3-grams gives three `A B C` and two `B C D`.
-The `A B C` is helpful to know because it not only occurs as part of `A B C D` but also apart of it.
+The `A B C` is helpful to know because it not only occurs as part of `A B C D` but also apart from it.
 In contrast, `B C D` is _only_ repeated because it forms part of the longer sequence `A B C D`.

 `ngram2.py` attempts to generate a more nuanced list of n-grams based on discussions between Sophia Sklaviadis and myself.